This post contains affiliate links. Please see our disclosure policy.

 • This recipe has been developed in a stand mixer – you can knead by hand if you prefer.

-• Place the shaped donuts onto the donut tray.
+• Place the shaped donuts onto a baking sheet lined with parchment paper.
 Cover with a cloth and allow them to proof until they are lovely and puffy.
+You can use a donut tray here if you have one.

-• Brush the donuts with melted butter and bake in the oven for 20 to 30 minutes.
-They will be golden when done (you can take them out a little earlier if you want a softer donut or leave them until their golden for a more chewy texture.
+• Bake the donuts in the oven for 20 to 30 minutes.
+They will be golden when done (you can take them out a little earlier if you want a softer donut or leave them until their golden for a more chewy texture).

 For cinnamon sugar donuts, dip one side of the donut into melted butter and then into a bowl of cinnamon sugar.